 This is a separate matter, which is processed by the Illinois Secretary of State’s Office.
 The City of Champaign Legal Department does not decide whether or not you will lose your license.

-When a person is charged with an “Unlawful Use of I.D.”, “Minors in Possession of Alcohol”, or any other violation and a driver’s license is taken from that person, payment of the minimum fine in settlement of the violation issued does not terminate the Secretary of State’s case against the person charged.
+When a person is charged with an “Unlawful Use of I.D.”, “Minors in Possession of Alcohol”, or any other violation and a driver’s license is taken from that person or a confiscation report is made, payment of the minimum fine in settlement of the violation issued does not terminate the Secretary of State’s case against the person charged.
 That case will proceed independently regardless of what happens to your City Court case.

 What happens if I do not pay in time and I go to Court?